Debre Markos: Culture

 The town's principal church is dedicated to Markos.

 Economy

 Debre Markos is located close to a strategic mountain, Mount Chokea, which is one of the major sources for the water tower of Africa.
 The mountain is the source of over 40 rivers and is located around 60 km north of Debre Markos and at 4100 meters above sea level.
 It is also a home of diverse wildlife, birds, clean air which creates stimulating memories and relives stress.

 Debre Markos is also known for being a producer of prolific writers, monuments, poetries, and spirituals.
 It is close to historical traditional schools, including Dima Giorgis Orthodox church, The Emperor Asrat, The Mysterious religion, and The Palace.

-According to Bradt travel guides, Debre Markos is the most accommodating town on the journey between Addis Ababa and Bahir Dar, the town's has several hotels and restaurants offering high standards experience for comperatively low prices.
+According to Bradt travel guides, Debre Markos is the most accommodating town on the journey between Addis Ababa and Bahir Dar, the town's has several hotels and restaurants offering high standards experience for comparatively low prices.